Alternatives to the traditional pap smear are on the way. Here's what to know.

 After reviewing midpoint clinical trial data, for example, the FDA granted company Teal Health priority status when submitting its final study data on the company's "Teal Wand" at-home collection device for FDA review.

-While screening at home is already available in other countries, the NYT reports this method could gain approval in the United States by early next year.
+While screening at home is already available in other countries, The New York Times reports this method could gain approval in the United States by early next year.

+LoPiano said the timeline for widespread availability of these at-home tests can vary based on regulatory approvals, manufacturing and distribution logistics.

+"Typically once a test is approved by the FDA or other regulatory bodies, it may take additional time for it to become commercially available to consumers," she said.
+"It is tough to say when we will see these at-home tests come to market, but with the current pace of innovation we might see some options become available in the next one to two years."